Edit Blog Post

 .
 I awoke to dark skies which threatened rain.
 I took my time getting ready as I had decided to take the 10:20 AM bus to Canterbury.
 I enjoyed the full English breakfast and then caught the bus, arriving in Canterbury an hour later.
 I walked to my hotel next to Canterbury Cathedral gate.
 After checking in and having a light lunch, I stopped at the cathedral visitor information to ask what was available for pilgrims other than free entry.
 The Old Way still doesn't have a passport for stamps, so they insisted in stamping my official passport with the cathedral stamp.
 I wanted a

 pilgrims blessing, but was told that all rectors were busy getting ready for the Evensong at 4 PM which would be a farewell for the Bishop of Dover.
 I walked around the outside of the cathedral, recalling the many memories I had of our family visiting when our children were young.
-I took a picture of the starting point for the 1800 km Via Francigena pilgrim route to Rome, which I briefly walked with my son last September (see My Via Francigena - Reflections on my final pilgrimage
+I took a picture of the starting point for the 1800 km Via Francigena pilgrim route to Rome, which I briefly walked with my son last September (see My Via Francigena Pilgrimage to Rome

 ) and the statute of a horse that commemorated the 6 million horses that died on the battlefront in World War I. I then joined the Evensong service.
 The Archbishop of Canterbury was there, along with many local dignitaries, to wish the Bishop and his wife a fond farewell.
 After the service the bishop, who was an avid gardener, gave each guest a pack of flower seeds.
 I'm hoping Linda can get them to grow in the difficult environment of high country Colorado.
 12 May 2019 Sunday